SahuSujeeth/STL-In-Cpp/README.md

 ##  Day 6
-~Today nothing to push this is for strike
+~Today nothing to push this is for strike...

+The main important DS and Alogrithms has been completed...This is just basics for the STL of CPP...